Produce high quality Floor Plans

 3. Comments and clarifications

-- What were the types of windows being used (i.e. casement, double hung, slider)?
-They didn't know yet, so we used a generic plan symbol for them.
+- The types of windows being used: They weren't sure yet, so we used a generic symbol for them.

 This example uses a hand sketch, but blueprint PDF or DWG files are the most common files we receive.
 Plans in PDF or DWG are commonly used for permitting, but cannot be used alone since they have too much markup to be marketed to the public.